-Responding to reviews… whether you love them or hate them, they play a huge part in your online business and SEO.
-At Aim Internet and our Dudley agency, SEO plays a huge part in receiving great results for our clients.
+Responding to reviews… whether you love them or hate them, they play a great importance in your online business and SEO.
+At AIM Internet and our Dudley agency, SEO plays a huge part in receiving great online results for our clients’ business.
 While it might seem obvious to invest a lot of time and careful consideration into how you respond to a negative review, positive reviews often go by, with far less appreciation than they deserve.

 Responding to a positive review is an easy way to engage with happy customers that benefits both your brand identity, and your one-to-one relationship with that customer.
 By doing so it also creates trust with potential customers too.
 Remember, online reviews and review sites are public, so any positive conversations around your brand is great news for your business.